-When you’re looking for the right siding, you’ll review costs, warranties, styles, and colors of the various products available.
+When you’re looking for the right siding, you’ll review the costs, warranties, styles, and colors of the various products available.
 But don’t forget the elements.
 In the Northern Virginia area, you might get anything from coastal salt and sand to swampy humidity to mountain winds.
-In an area where weather conditions are dynamic.you’ll need siding well suited for whatever nature throws your way.
+In an area where weather conditions are dynamic. you’ll need siding well-suited for whatever nature throws your way.

-According to the most recent Census Bureau’s Survey of Construction, 72% of new homes in the Mid Atlantic have vinyl siding.
+According to the most recent Census Bureau’s Survey of Construction, 72% of new homes in the Mid-Atlantic have vinyl siding.
 It’s great for wet, humid areas, like those around Washington, D.C.
 It resists water absorption and won’t flake or rot.
 It also stands up to heat and wind effectively.
-However, if your home gets a lot of sun, expect vinyl to fade a bit under the UV.
+However, if your home gets a lot of suns, expect vinyl to fade a bit under the UV.

 The Northern Virginia area gets 38.29 inches of rainfall annually, more than Seattle at 37.7 inches.
 So make sure vinyl siding is protected from wind-blown moisture with a good roof overhang.
 Also, if you tend to get high winds off the Blue Ridge, it may sustain damage.
 The insulated version, while more expensive, manages high winds better.

 Our area doesn’t have extreme temperatures, but they can vary widely.
 Normal January temps range from 27 to 47 degrees Fahrenheit.
 And July runs between 68 and 88.
 Even though vinyl tends to crack in very cold weather and melt in very hot, it’s well suited for our region.

 Traditional wood siding, either planks or shingles, looks beautiful, but takes more maintenance than other products and suffers more in the weather.
 It’s especially susceptible to rot, mildew, and insect damage in humid areas.